-Warming up and cooling down (also called warming down) for all practical activities is an essential part of the course, and students receive specific guidance on this during their programme of study.
+Warming up and cooling down (also called warming down) for all practical activities is an essential part of the course, and students receive specific guidance on this during their first year on the course.
 New students sometimes experience some physical discomfort because they are not used to the intensity and amount of training.
 It is important that you try to maintain your fitness during vacation periods to minimise this type of physical discomfort upon your return after a break.
 Correct warming up and cooling down will help to prevent problems.